kroman8675/post-install-config/README.md

 <img width="956" alt="Screenshot 2025-06-28 at 7 23 48 PM" src="https://github.com/user-attachments/assets/2b9f050a-aeaa-4c80-8f1e-3075948ea494" />

 Type Admin for the name and then click on the Permissions tab.
-In the permissions tab select all the permissions under Tickets, Tasks and Knowledgable.
+In the permissions tab select all the permissions under Tickets, Tasks, and Knowledgable.
 After that click Add Role.

 <img width="1182" alt="Screenshot 2025-05-01 at 3 16 44 PM" src="https://github.com/user-attachments/assets/035324db-bbe9-4567-b64c-5ad3d13c1ad2" />